Tinqer Query Operations Guide

 );

 SQLite helpers always return the number of affected rows.
-To inspect row data after an insert or update, run a follow-up selectStatement query.
+To inspect row data after an insert or update, run a follow-up SELECT query using executeSelect.

 Transaction Support